etale-cohomology/quarx-trading/readme.md

 # Quarx Trading.
 Client for the Stellar DEX.

-[Quarx Trading](http://quarx.space) is an [open source](https://github.com/etale-cohomology/quarx-trading) client for the [Stellar](https://www.stellar.org/) Descentralized Exchange.
+[Quarx Trading](http://quarx.space) is an [open source](https://github.com/etale-cohomology/quarx-trading) client for the [Stellar](https://www.stellar.org/) Decentralized Exchange.
 It features various markets, real-time updates, and a wealth of technical indicators.

 ## Capabilities